redox-os/book/src/ch04-01-microkernels.md

 # Microkernels

 Redox's kernel is a microkernel.
 Microkernels stand out in their design by providing minimal abstractions in kernel-space.
-Microkernels have an emphasis on user space, unlike Monolithic kernels which have an emphasis on kernel space.
+Microkernels focus on user-space, unlike Monolithic kernels which focus on kernel-space.

-The basic philosophy of microkernels is that any component which *can* run in user space *should* run in user space.
+The basic philosophy of microkernels is that any component which *can* run in user-space *should* run in user-space.
 Kernel-space should only be utilized for the most essential components (e.g., system calls, process separation, resource management, IPC, thread management, etc).

 The kernel's main task is to act as a medium for communication and segregation of processes.
-The kernel should provide minimal abstraction over the hardware (that is, drivers, which can and should run in user mode).
+The kernel should provide minimal abstraction over the hardware (that is, drivers, which can and should run in user-space).

 Microkernels are more secure and less prone to crashes than monolithic kernels.
-This is due to drivers and other abstraction being less privileged, and thus cannot do damage to the system.
+This is because most kernel components are moved to user-space, and thus cannot do damage to the system.
 Furthermore, microkernels are extremely maintainable, due to their small code size, this can potentially reduce the number of bugs in the kernel.

 As anything else, microkernels do also have disadvantages.

 ## Advantages of microkernels

-There are quite a lot of advantages (and disadvantages!) to microkernels, a few of which will be covered here.
+There are quite a lot of advantages (and disadvantages) with microkernels, a few of which will be covered here.

 ### Modularity and customizability